musclepull/montauklabs/README.md

 - Instead of the dropdown selection to select the three companies, I use Material UI Table Component to display them.
   Each company has an assignee_id, that then uses the following api, ex: https://api.patentsview.org/patents/query?q={%22_and%22:[{%22_gte%22:{%22patent_date%22:%222017-02-01%22}},{%22assignee_id%22:%22b1094623-3d25-49e1-938c-197aca941ecf%22}]}&f=[%22patent_number%22,%22patent_date%22,%22cpc_section_id%22]&o={%22per_page%22:%2010000}&s=[{%22patent_date%22:%22asc%22}] , where assignee_id = b1094623-3d25-49e1-938c-197aca941ecf.

   This returns patent date from the past 5 years from current date which each patent being broken down into cpc_section_id.
 As mentioned in the requirements document, I have only returned the first cpc_section_id entry.
 However, I DID create an alternate function called loadAlternatePatentData(assingnee_id) in ./frontend/src/domains/app/thunks/load-data.js file.
-This does return the patent data broken down into cpc_section_id COMPLETELY.
+This does return the patent data broken down and grouped into each cpc_section_id.
+However, stacked bar charts will not work to display them.
+Would suggest pie charts by date.

   I use recharts to create the stacked bar chart which reveals the necessary data on hover.
 The ticks are set up as YYYY-MM-01.